PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

    #. it is added to the event stream in the *replica directory* [6]_
    #. statements which were added are pruned from the database [8]_

 #.
-If the event stream in the *replica directory* contains only statements that are already part of the snapshot those statements are pruned.
+If an event stream object in the *replica directory* contains only statements that are already part of the snapshot those statements are pruned.
+[9]_

 All uploads inherit the redundancy configuration from the Tahoe-LAFS client node.